 X07 (x07lang)

-Most languages optimize for human ergonomics (expressiveness, many equivalent ways to write the same thing).
+Most languages optimize for human style flexibility.
 X07 optimizes for:

-- LLM-oriented diagnostics (structured, code-stable error IDs + machine-applicable fixes).
+- LLM-oriented diagnostics with stable error codes and machine-applicable fixes.

 The mental model